mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 Each of the existing solutions presented in previous chapter has some drawbacks.
 There is no *best choice* that will suit everyone's needs. **To address these issues and fulfill goals discussed in [Introduction] chapter, the TangoJS project has been developed.**

-This chapter describes the implemented solution and provides a high level overview of the system architecture.
+This chapter describes the implemented solution in terms of formulated design goals and provides a high level overview of the system architecture, including all related software layers.

-## TangoJS introduction
+## Introducing TangoJS

-TangoJS allows to build TANGO client applications using standard web front-end technologies like HTML, CSS and Javascript.
+TangoJS allows to build TANGO client applications using the standard web front-end technologies like HTML, CSS and Javascript.
 It is a comprehensive solution that gives TANGO developers a complete set of tools and APIs.
 There is minimal set of dependencies is required.

-It is a modular ecosystem - one includes only what is needed and configures everything according to the business requirements.
-There are three main components which form overall TangoJS experience:
+TangoJS has been designed to be a modular ecosystem - one includes only required modules and configures everything according to the project requirements.
+There are three main layers, which are separated and connected using well-defined interfaces.
+This forms overall TangoJS experience.

-* *TangoJS Core* - API for programmatic interactions with TANGO from Javascript;
+* **TangoJS Core** - Javascript API for programmatic interactions with TANGO from a web browser, partly generated from TANGO IDL;
-* *TangoJS Connector* - interface that abstracts-out communication with TANGO infrastructure;
+* **TangoJS Connector** - interface that abstracts-out communication with TANGO infrastructure via pluggable backend servers;
-* *TangoJS WebComponents* - a widget toolkit for rapid GUI development;
+* **TangoJS WebComponents** - an extensible widget toolkit for rapid GUI applications development, inspired on Taurus;

-All these components are described later in this chapter.
+All these components are described in detail later in this chapter.

-## Design goals
+## Design Goals and Design Decisions

+Apart from general goals formulated in [Introduction], a set of design goals has been established before TangoJS development has started.
+These goals aim to meet the challenges where existing solutions have failed.
+The goals are mostly related to technological aspects of implementation.

+**Use the latest web standards.**
+TODO.

+**Make it extensible.**
+TODO.

+**Learn from the best.**
+TODO.

+**Reuse what works well.**
+TODO.

+**Be future-proof.**
+TODO.

+**Keep it simple to start with.**
 One of project goals was to minimize learning curve.
 TangoJS Core API brings familiar TANGO abstractions, like *DeviceProxy* to the browser ecosystem.
 The widget collection has been inspired by the Taurus framework - the leading